BirdeeHub/make_minesweeper_tutorial/app/README.md

 After you compile, go to Packaging folder and run the package script!

-If you are on windows, you are done! the installer program is 1 level up from where you are.
+You are done! the installer program is 1 level up from where you are.
 Just like in the git repo.

-**on Linux? just 1 more step.**

-cd to Packaging/LinuxInstall, and without moving the .deb file from where the package script put it,

-run the zipLinuxMinesweeper.sh script.

-then cd ../../.. and use ls and both the package and a distributable zip will be there for you.
-Again, just like in the git repo.

 ____________________________________________________________________________________________________________________________________